KSeF: National System of e-Invoices in Poland

 In 2019, a special e-invoicing platform was made available for issuing invoices to government organizations: Electronic Invoicing Platform - PEF.
 In the area of B2B invoicing, the National e-Invoice System (KSeF) was introduced on an optional basis in 2022 enabling the issuance, receipt and storage of structured invoices.
 It is also used to mark invoices with an identification number, and to check the compliance of invoices with a specific template.
 Both systems, KSeF and PEF, currently operate independently.

-However, the implementation of KSeF on July 1st 2024 will affect the current system of handling electronic invoicing in public procurement using PEF.
+However, the implementation of KSeF will affect the current system of handling electronic invoicing in public procurement using PEF.
 The legislator provides a solution ensuring interoperability of PEF and KSeF systems.
 Invoices issued in PEF, after positive validation, should receive a KSeF/UPO number and should be made available to the issuer of such an invoice in PEF.

 Prepare your company for the National System of e-Invoices (KSeF)